 The following is a video demonstrating how to inductively charge an electroscope such that the electroscope will keep its charge even after you move the charged object away from the terminal.

 After inductive charging, the electroscope will have the opposite charge of the object.
 If the object was negative then the electroscope will be positive and vice versa.
-To find out whether the object was positive or negative, look in a triboelectric series table.
+To find out whether the object was positive or negative, look in the triboelectric series table.

 To do the test you first need to inductively charge the electroscope either positively or negatively (see the above section for how.)
 The following table summarizes what happens when you bring your test object near the terminal of your electroscope, what will happen to the leafs and what charge that means the object has.